molaanaa/molaanaa/README.md

 ## 👨‍💻 Leadership

-**Mohsen (Molaanaa)**
+**Mohsen Ahmadi (Molaanaa)**
 *Founder & Lead Architect*

-Rayan Pardaz Molaanaa is led by Mohsen, a specialist in native mobile development and blockchain integration.
+Rayan Pardaz Molaanaa is led by Mohsen Ahmadi, a specialist in native mobile development and blockchain integration.
 His focus on "Security First" architecture drives the company's technical direction.

 ---